-Foot/Defrost - Air

-comes from the floor outlets, windshield defroster outlets and side window defroster outlets.
-When you select Foot/Defrost, the A/C turns on (if it is not already on), and outside air is selected automatically.
+Foot/Defrost - Air comes from the floor outlets, windshield defroster outlets and side window defroster outlets.
+When you select Foot/Defrost the A/C turns on (if it is not already on), and outside air is selected automatically.
 Because of the automatic operation, you will not see the light in the A/C button.
 The system goes back to your former settings when you move the knob to any other position.

-When the windshield glass and door glass are foggy or frosty, use this Foot/Defrost mode to clear off the glass while maintaining the heating performance.

-Defrost - Air is conditioned and delivered from the windshield defroster outlets with a small amount delivered from the side window defroster outlets.
+When the windshield glass and door glass are foggy or frosty, use this Foot/Defrost mode to clear off the glass while maintaining the heating performance amount delivered from the side window defroster outlets.
 This position is recommended for conditions of severe fogging and icing only.
-When you select Defrost, the A/C turns on (if it is not already on), and outside air is selected automatically.
+When you select Defrost the A/C turns on (if it is not already on), and outside air is selected automatically.
 Because of the automatic operation, you will not see the light in the A/C button.
 The system goes back to your former settings when you move the knob to any other position.